• Skip to primary navigation

 • Paccheri Tomato-Alfredo With Shrimp

-Here are a few of our favorites that are easy to make and way more affordable than ordering out.
+Here are a few of our favorite shrimp pastas that are easy to make and way more affordable than ordering out.

-A beautiful bowl of seafood paccheri pasta with shrimp and zucchini in a tomato and white wine sauce.
+A pasta bowl filled with paccheri pasta with shrimp and zucchini for a restaurant-quality paccheri seafood pasta dish.

 Let's get started!